denali-js/core/guides/data/serializers.md

 transformations to that data (i.e. renaming keys, serializing values), and structure the result according to a particular output format.

-Typically, your API will have a standard output format (i.e. JSON-API 1.0).
+Typically, your API will have a standard output format (i.e. JSON-API 1.0) for all response.
 A good approach is to pick (or create) a base ApplicationSerializer class that renders that structure, much like we used a base ApplicationAction class.

 With a base ApplicationSerializer class in place, you'll then create a subclass for each model you have (PostSerializer, UserSerializer, etc).
 These subclasses